Adobe PDF Print Engine - Market Leading Partners

 The Mercury RIP Architecture runs multiple concurrent instances of the PDF Print Engine to drive high-performance inkjet systems for variable product print applications.

-Adobe PDF Print Engine performs complex ECG color transforms in a single stage, resulting in fast, accurate, vivid color.
+Adobe PDF Print Engine performs complex ECG colour transforms in a single stage, resulting in fast, accurate, vivid colour.

 Integrating graphics and manufacturing

 PDF Print Engine fully supports PDF Processing Steps.
-It also provides robust in-RIP support when spot colors are used as proxies for manufacturing elements, and embellishments such as varnish and foil.
+It also provides robust in-RIP support when spot colours are used as proxies for manufacturing elements and embellishments such as varnish and foil.

-PDF Print Engine supports real-time analytics to automate routine decision-making and optimize industrial applications for increased productivity and enhanced product value.
+PDF Print Engine supports real-time analytics to automate routine decision-making and optimise industrial applications for increased productivity and enhanced product value.

-Adobe PDF Print Engine includes an optional trapping module, which can choke or spread colors at object boundaries to prevent visible artifacts resulting from misaligned color planes.
+Adobe PDF Print Engine includes an optional trapping module, which can choke or spread colours at object boundaries to prevent visible artefacts resulting from misaligned colour planes.

 ACE - Adobe Color Engine

-Adobe PDF Print Engine includes ACE, a best-of-breed CMM (Color Management Module) for translating colors into different color spaces, and blending transparent elements.
+Adobe PDF Print Engine includes ACE, a best-of-breed CMM (Colour Management Module) for translating colours into different colour spaces and blending transparent elements.